vinayakaraju46/raspberrypinoVNC/README.md

 ```

+# Explanation of the bash script

-## Accessing rpi cmd over a browser using ttyd
+### Accessing rpi cmd over a browser using ttyd

 ttyd is a simple command-line tool for sharing terminal over the web.